showclix/ShowClixClientPHP/README.markdown

 ## Authentication ##
-The API uses SSL Client Certificates for authentication and private access to the API.
-ShowClix can provide clients with a private key and signed certificate or partners can create a Certificate Signing Request for ShowClix to sign if that is preferred.
-Here is an example using the CLI for the popular cURL library.

-    curl -i -X GET --key private.key --cert public.crt https://api.showclix.com/Event/1234
+The ShowClix API uses a simple token exchange authentication system.
+All traffic to the API is served exclusively over https.

+We recommend that you start by creating a new user underneath your partner or seller account.
+The permission you grant this user will determine what resources they can view/modify in the API.
+For this example let's say your new user's email and password are api@example.com and opensesame respectively.

+You can generate a new API token for your API user via the token exchange.

+    curl --data "email=api@example.com&password=opensesame" https://admin.showclix.com/api/registration

+    {"token":"<token>","user_id":"<user>","seller_id":"<seller>","name":{"first":"<user_first>","last":"<user_last>"},"org":"<org>","avatar":"","locale":"en_US"}

+From here on out, you will pass this token value to the API via the "X-API-Token" header for each of your API requests.
+Fo example:

+    curl -v --header "X-API-Token: <token>" https://api.showclix.com/Event/6454

 ## Abuse ##
-ShowClix tracks both public and private use of the API.
+ShowClix tracks use of the API.
 If we suspect a client is abusing the the API, ShowClix has the right to throttle or entirely revoke a client's access to the API.

 ## Additional Features ##